-Spec details of Jolla's Sailfish OS smartphone revealedAlex Wagner - Deputy Managing Editor, News Desk
+Spec details of Jolla's Sailfish OS smartphone revealedAlex Wagner - Editorial Director of News and Content

 Jolla officially introduced us to its first Sailfish OS-powered smartphone back in May, revealing a device with a 4.5-inch and replaceable "Other Half" rear covers that could alter the appearance of the OS itself.
 The company didn't really dive into the handset's spec sheet at the time, but Jolla has now updated its website to include a more complete rundown of all its smartphone's features.